dgelessus/NAGUS/docs/uru/game_server.rst

       (unlike in OpenUru clients,
-      where such values wrap around in two's complement fashion) and C octal and hexadecimal prefixes are understood (this is probably not intentiona).
+      where such values wrap around in two's complement fashion) and C octal and hexadecimal prefixes are understood (this is probably not intentional).

       Converting to bool returns true if the string is ``true`` or a valid non-zero integer (see above), or false in all other cases.